 The purpose of the Silicon Valley Networking Trip is to provide CMC students with an opportunity to establish relationships with CMC alumni working in the Silicon Valley, while gaining exposure to various job opportunities in technology.
 The goal is for these relationships to evolve into summer internship and full-time job opportunities for CMC students in the Silicon Valley.

-The trip occurs annually during CMC's Winter Break.
+The trip occurs annually during CMC's Spring Break.